Benefits and Risks

 - The catheter or pump could move within the body or push through the skin.

-- The pump could stop because the battery has run out or because of component failure.
+- The pump could stop because the battery has run out or because of a problem with one or more of it internal parts.

-- The catheter could leak, tear, kink, or become disconnected resulting in an underdose or abrupt cessation of intrathecal baclofen.
-An abrupt stop of intrathecal baclofen can lead to:
+- The catheter could leak, tear, kink, or become disconnected resulting in an underdose or sudden stop of intrathecal baclofen.
+An sudden stop of intrathecal baclofen can lead to:

 - High fever